-Professional Development in Communication and Supportive Care is a 6-month, primary palliative care training program for interprofessional health care professionals who care for patients with serious, advanced illnesses.
-Training is evidence-based and incorporates interdisciplinary approaches to care.
-It is comprehensive, affordable and accessible for busy health care professionals.
+Professional Development in Communication and Supportive Care (PDCSC) is an interdisciplinary palliative care training program for health care professionals who care for patients with serious, advanced illnesses.

 For more information, please contact